soderquista/genre-predictor/README.md

 * tempo - How fast a song is, from 0.0 to 1.0.
 * valence - A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

+In addition to the above information, an API request also pulled song lyrics from the Genius song lyrics website for each song.
+These lyrics were merged with the dataframe.

+Extraneous, non-lyric words were removed using regEX and individual words were counted.
+The count of original words in each song was appended to the dataframe.

+All of the above information and the process to gather and clean it is contained in the `API-requests.ipynb` file.

+All of the dataframe information was exported to a JSON (`distinct_lyric_df.json`).
+This was then uploaded to MongoDB (`distinct_lyric_df_sql`) to help improve the data formatting.

+## Machine Learning Model

 ## Data Credit
 Description of Spotify song data is from the article <a href='https://towardsdatascience.com/is-my-spotify-music-boring-an-analysis-involving-music-data-and-machine-learning-47550ae931de'>'Is my Spotify music boring?
 An analysis involving music, data, and machine learning'</a> by Juan De Dios Santos (May 28, 2017).